• CONTACT US

 • Grade 2: There is a partial tear in the ligament, with prolonged pain and swelling.

-If your sprain falls into Grade 1, it may cause you some pain and discomfort but should heal without too much issue if you follow instructions, keep your weight off your ankle, and don’t rush your recovery.
+Grade 1 ankle sprains usually cause more mild pain and discomfort and usually heal without too much issue if you follow instructions and don’t rush your recovery.
 You may need crutches for a short amount of time.

-Follow the R.I.C.E Home Treatment Plan
+Follow the RICE Home Treatment Plan

 • Compression used during the first 24 to 36 hours with an elastic wrap will help depress swelling and support the ankle.